 A – Sender (‘Afzender’)

 Double check who sent the email.
 Not just the name, but the actual email address.
-Many phishing emails are sent from random, weird addresses like email@example.com.
+Many phishing emails are sent from random, weird addresses like firstname.lastname@example.org.
 Additionally, it pays to double check even if the sender seems legit.
-For example: we send emails from an @master-soIutions.nl address.
+For example: we send mails from an @master-soIutions.nl address.
 Now copy-paste that into an empty document and change the font.
 See?
 One of those Ls is actually a capital i.
 Be wary of the tricks these cybercriminals use to impersonate email addresses.

 F – Fake Link